blueberryapple/blueberryapple.github.io/_posts/2016-04-19-drawing-trees-in-latex.md

 \usetikzlibrary{poisitioning}
 {% endhighlight %}

 Put this before begining a tikzpicture.
+The positioning words that are usable
+are:

+1. above
+2. below
+3. right
+4. left

+And you can mix and match the vertical and horizontal positioning words as your heart desires.
+So `[below right =of A]` works just fine.

 <h1>Every node style</h1>